 The importance of this point cannot be underestimated.
 Irrelevant of whether you have a strong credit history or not, not being on the electoral roll will be a hammer blow to your chances of mortgage approval.

 This is because banks and lenders will look to the electoral roll to verify your identity.
 There’s no reason why you wouldn’t do this, it’s free and will usually take about a month to implement.
-We recommend getting this done sooner rather than later.
-You can register to vote online via the GOV.UK website.
+We recommend registering to vote sooner rather than later.

 Here’s where it gets interesting.
 If you don’t use any of your credit, there’s less evidence to lenders that you can manage credit responsibly.
-If however, you were to use most of your available credit and were close to your credit limit, it’ll appear as if you’ve not got a solid grasp of your finances.
+However, if you were to use most of your available credit and were close to your credit limit, it’ll appear as if you’ve not got a solid grasp of your finances.

 If you’re weighing up your options and struggling to determine how to manage your current credit, consider your financial position through the eyes of your lender: